Long-term changes in solar activity and irradiance: Satellite era

 \subsection{Magnetic field}

 The variability of the solar quantities relevant to climate studies (see Sect.~\ref{sec:intro}) is brought about by the Sun's incessantly evolving surface magnetic field.
 It is therefore of interest to look at how the surface magnetic field has varied in the past.
 More or less regular observations are available since the late 1960s \citep{howard_mount_1976,livingston_kitt_1976}, that is only slightly longer than irradiance measurements.
 The available ground- and space-based data are summarised in Fig.~\ref{fig:magflux} and suggest a continuous downward trend in the total magnetic flux during quiet periods from cycle 20 to cycle 24.
 Also the amplitude of the solar cycle variability has been declining from cycle 21 to cycle 24.
-The overall trend is consistent with those in the PMOD, \citet{schmutz_changes_2021} and \citet{montillet_data_2022} TSI composites.
+The overall trend is consistent with those in the PMOD, \citet{schmutz_changes_2021} and \citet{montillet_data_2022} TSI composites, while the disagreement with the increasing trend of ACRIM between 1986 and 1996 is remarkable.

+Figure~\ref{fig:magflux} also shows that solar cycle 25 is at a very similar level to or has surpassed the amplitude of cycle 24 even though cycle 25 is still in its ascending phase and has not yet reached its maximum.
+This is putting to rest claims about the Sun having entered a grand solar minimum state after cycles 23--24 \citep[see also Fig.~\ref{fig:tsicomposites} for the measured TSI values over the same period and ][for sunspot records]{clette_recalibration_2023,peguero_critical_2023}.